-Best Places To Watch Warriors Play In San Francisco
+Best Places To Watch The Warriors Play In San Francisco

 “Warr-i-ors, Warr-i-ors, Warr-i-ors.”
 The triple-cadence chant echoes in bars around San Francisco as the Golden State Warriors play for another title.
-Led by superstars Kevin Durant and Steph Curry, the first Warrior to win the MVP award since 1960, this team is well-coached, talented at both ends of the floor, has depth (we can't forget Klay Thompson and Draymond Green) and is poised to go deep.
-Watching a game out with hordes of the Dubs-nation faithful is almost as exciting as being in the arena—which, by the way, will be back in San Francisco in 2019.
+Led by superstars Kevin Durant and Steph Curry, the first Warrior to win the MVP Award since 1960, this team is well-coached, talented at both ends of the floor, has depth (we can't forget Klay Thompson and Draymond Green) and is poised to go deep.
+Watching a game with hordes of the Dubs Nation faithful is almost as exciting as being in the arena.

 Check out some of our favorite places in San Francisco to watch the Golden State Warriors make another run at an NBA title:

 Bar 333 at Le Meridien Hotel (333 Battery St.)

 This sleek and modern bar in the middle of the Financial District has three televisions viewable from nearly every seat in the house.
 It's a great place to relax and watch the game downtown.
 Hours: Open for every game.

 Local craft and house-brewed beers, artisanal cocktails, and California-focused wines is what you'll find at Bartlett Hall, located right in the heart of Union Square.
 Hours: Open for every game.

 Brick & Beam @ the Hyatt Centric Fisherman’s Wharf (550 North Point St.)